 Unless your old pal has gradually become weak with arthritis over the years, the fact that your dog can’t stand up is a serious symptom that should be professionally diagnosed as soon as possible.
 In some neurological conditions, timely treatment means the difference between recovery and permanent damage, or even between life and death.

 Pro Tip: If you can’t safely pick up, carry, and put down your dog, try using a blanket as a makeshift stretcher to be supported by multiple people.

 “Seeing your pet suddenly unable to walk can be really distressing.
 If there was one thing I’d want people to know, it’s that many of these things can get better – there’s hope,” says Dr. Michael Wong, Veterinary Neurologist at Southeast Veterinary Neurology.

 Southeast Veterinary Neurology was built on a promise to be there for pets whenever they need us.
 We are open 24 hours a day, every day to care for your family during your time of need.
-Please don’t hesitate to call one of our three South Florida locations in Miami, Boynton Beach and Jupiter.
+Please don’t hesitate to call one of our three South Florida locations in Miami, Boynton Beach and Jupiter or our location in Virginia Beach, VA.
 We’ll be there for you and your pet.
 We promise.